 Despite constantly evolving regional and international pandemic restrictions, 2021 was a satisfying year for both my travels and for Seeking Saudades.
-To mark the end of the year, I put together a brief overview of 2020: what I did, where I went, my top posts, and the overall statistics of the website and blog.
-You’ll also find a list of my favourite blogs and channels of the year, and links to their respective pages.
+To mark the start of a new year, I put together a brief overview of 2021: what I did, where I went, my top posts, and the overall statistics of the website and blog.
+You’ll also find a list of my favourite YouTube channels and creators of the year, and links to their respective pages.
 As always, thanks for taking the time to stop by.

 | Travel Recap

 2021 was marked by driving, and a lot of it.
 I worked in Algonquin Provincial Park again this summer, and spent a large amount of time commuting back and forth, as well as doing a little exploring on the side.
 I also went on a western Canadian road-trip which involved an incredible amount of time and distance behind the wheel.
 Here’s to more flying, and less driving in 2022!

 1. Western Canada Road-Trip

 In Septemeber, my friend Sam and I went on a 9-day road trip through 5 provinces to western Canada.
 There’s a lot to unpack on this journey, and as such I’ve procrastinated actually writing about it.
 However to summarize, it was a long, yet rewarding journey full of stunning landscapes, good company, and expensive auto-repair bills.
 Stay tuned for a full write-up in the future, but for now here’s some highlights of the journey: